ArnavG7405/Active_Fire_Monitoring_Dashboard/README.md

 python save_demo_run.py
 # Prompt: Enter a name for this demo run (e.g., '1-day run on 9-14-26')
 ```

+If a Classification is not saved to the archive, it is lost and would require re-running of the pipelien and re-classification

 To Load a classification:
 ```
 cd main